navpil/navpil.github.io/_posts/2023-10-24-russianmuter.md

 But many Ukrainians can relate to this story to some extent.

 At first I was a Russian speaker.
-I was born in a Russian speaking family in a Ukrainian speaking part of the country.
+I was born in a Russian speaking family in a Ukrainian speaking city.
 Contrary to what you might think, this did not mean that I was ostracized or that I lived in some isolated ghetto.
 Vast majority of people around me were technically bilingual.
 Having conversation in two languages at the same time was normal.